Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Charge Density Wave Scar

+From Eq.~(\ref{eq:AnsatsCoeff}), we see that for both hopping directions to be suppressed, the coupling $\gamma$ must be purely imaginary.
+This ansatz is accurate when $\gamma/J$ is large as higher order terms are proportional to $|J/\gamma|^n$, involving $n$ bindings or unbindings of particles.
+At the next order, terms appear with weight at $|J/(J+\gamma)|^2$ from two processes, which we explain in more detail in Appendix \ref{app:next_order}.

-This ansatz is accurate when $\gamma$ is large as higher order terms are small.
-We demonstrate that this approximates the scar well for a system with $N=5$, $L=10$ at large $\gamma$ even down to $\gamma = 1.5i$ in Fig.~\ref{fig:CDWrat} where we plot the numerically obtained ratio of the coefficients $c_0$, $c_j$ (left) and relative phase (right) alongside the analytical curves.
-(Note we use $L=10$ because in systems with $N$ even there exists a large number of zero-energy eigenstates that mix with this simple state.
-This degeneracy is broken by going to OBC where we observe an approximate form of this scar state.)
+We demonstrate that our eigenstate approximates the scar well for a system with $N=5$, $L=10$ at large $\gamma$ even down to $\gamma = 1.5i$ in Fig.~\ref{fig:CDWrat} where we plot the numerically obtained ratio of the coefficients $|c_j|/|c_0|$ (left) and relative phase (right) alongside the analytical curves.
+We obtain the scar by exact diagonalization of the system under PBC.
+(Note we use $L=10$ because in systems with $N$ even there exists a large number of zero energy eigenstates that mix with this simple state hiding its structure.
+This degeneracy can be broken for even $N$ by going to OBC where we observe an approximate form of the scar state, but here we have opted to consider the smaller system with an odd number of particles.)
 Thus we have found the primary mechanism behind the CDW-like scar formation.
 This mechanism fails when $\gamma$ has a real part as the unbinding hopping process of the two particle state has different energy costs for right and left directions.

-Further evidence for the CDW state as a QMBS is provided by localization properties of the corresponding Krylov subspace obtained as ${\rm span}(\{H^n|{\rm CDW}\rangle, n\in\mathbb{Z} \})$.
-A similar analysis was carried out in the context of a spin model in ~\cite{Kunimi24} and we reiterate the key points below as we apply the same calculation to our model.
-We obtain the Krylov subspace through a Gram-Schmidt decomposition following